 \subsubsection{Ethics and regulatory compliance}

 The high-stakes nature of the health domain necessitates careful consideration of ethical issues.
 Although there are many benefits of technology-enabled personal health monitoring, there are also potential harms that it exposes.
-Many of these ethical issues overlap with the challenges already discussed, such as situation analysis (how accurate and reliable are the detected and predicted situations?), decision support (how appropriate are the suggested recommendations and how much autonomy do system users have?), explainability (to what extent can system outputs be understood?), and security and privacy (how secure is user data and how is consent managed?).
+Many of these ethical issues overlap with the challenges already discussed, such as situation detection and situation prediction (how accurate and reliable are the detected and predicted situations?), decision support (how appropriate are the suggested recommendations and how much autonomy do system users have?), explainability (to what extent can system outputs be understood?), and security and privacy (how secure is user data and how is consent managed?).
 An additional ethical concern is the cascade of care, a phenomenon in which incidental findings from screenings or monitoring result in further clinical care.
+This may cause undue anxiety and psychological harm to the monitored individual, while also potentially leading to costly or invasive diagnostic procedures.
 Some of these ethical considerations can be enforced through regulation.
 Readers seeking further exploration on this challenge may consult the following articles: Morley et al. \cite{morley_ethics_2020} comprehensively map the ethics of AI in healthcare; Kwan et al. \cite{kwan_healthcare_2017} highlight the ethical issues associated with health monitoring applications; Nittari et al. \cite{nittari_telemedicine_2020} review ethical and legal challenges in telemedicine more broadly; Hassanaly and Dufour \cite{hassanaly_analysis_2021} explore the regulation of mobile health applications in the United States, the European Union, and France; and Thapa and Camtepe \cite{thapa_precision_2021} explore legality and regulatory compliance from the perspective of security and privacy.